cenit-io/odoo-cenit/README.md

 third party services available over the internet using the [Cenit IO](https://cenit.io) platform as data integrator.

+Cenit IO (https://cenit.io) is an Open Platform for Data and Business Integration (iPaaS) to process, storage and move data in connection with Cloud or On-Premise services.
+It has been designed to orchestrate data flows that may involve several kind of endpoints (APIs, Datasets, EDI).
+It makes possible the automation of all operational processes in a company, connecting between organization's on-premises infrastructure and cloud provider services.

+It allows the creation of custom data pipelines for process, storage and data movement between APIs –either cloud or on premises-.
+The flows could be trigger by data events or be scheduled.

 ## Overview

 + The [Cenit IO](https://cenit.io) platform provides a set of models that allow you to map your